 * Romney wealth handled by longtime personal lawyer

-* Obama campaign says Romney should meet tougher federal standards
+* Obama campaign says Romney should meet tougher federal

 * Romney still getting money from Bain